mja65/Emu68-Imager/docs/quickstart.md

 ![Emu68 Imager Screenshot](images/screenshot1.png)

 The `Run Tool` button will remain red until you select the required options.
-Options that are manadatory are the SD Drive to write to, The OS version you intend to install, your desired screen mode for the RTG driver, and the paths to both the system ADF images and your Kickstart ROM image.
+Options that are mandatory are the SD Drive to write to, The OS version you intend to install, your desired screen mode for the RTG driver, and the paths to both the system ADF images and your Kickstart ROM image.
 Bear in mind that if you are installing AmigaOS 3.2.2.1, you will need both the base 3.2 ADFs as well as the hotfix/update ADFs from the 3.2.2.1 distribution in the same folder.

 ---